Nexmo/nexmo-developer/_documentation/en/messaging/sms/guides/message-privacy.md

 You can find pricing relevant to the Advanced Auto-redact service on the [Vonage pricing](https://www.vonage.com/communications-apis/pricing/) page.

-If you wish to activate the Advanced Auto-redact service for your account, please complete the form on [this page](https://info.nexmo.com/RedactAPI.html).
+If you want to activate the Advanced Auto-redact service for your account, please complete the form on [this page](https://info.nexmo.com/RedactAPI.html).